statisticsnorway/ssb-dash-framework/CONTRIBUTING.md

 8. [How to Request a Feature](#how-to-request-a-feature)

+## Before-release checklist

+- All tests pass.
+- All demos work.
+- Create a pre-release and have it tested by several users to ensure compatibility.
+  - If breaking changes, make a list of them and a guide for updating.

 ## Our design and making a new module

 Pre-requisites for building a new module: